-Keeping the glass on board a superyacht up-together and streak-free falls upon both the interior and exterior departments, with stews and stewardesses fighting interior dust and fingerprints, and deckhands the build up of saltwater and oxidation outside.
+Keeping the glass on board a superyacht in top condition and streak-free falls upon both the interior and exterior departments, with stews and stewardesses fighting dust marks and fingerprints, and deckhands the build-up of saltwater and oxidation on the exterior coating.

 With heightened focus placed on the use of glass in yacht design, it has never been more important to keep yacht glass looking shipshape and crystal clear.

-When it comes to protecting and prolonging the life of yacht glass, prevention really is the best medicine.
-Exterior glass is exposed to harmful elements every day; saltwater, acid rain, hard water, lime scale and oxidation all leave damaging deposits which will become embedded in the glass if not cleaned regularly, leaving unsightly stains that just cannot be buffed out.
+When it comes to protecting and prolonging the life of yacht glass, prevention vital.
+Exterior glass is exposed to harmful elements every day; saltwater, acid rain, hard water, lime scale and oxidation all leave damaging deposits which will become embedded in the glass if not cleaned regularly, leaving unsightly stains that cannot be buffed out.

 Yacht glass restoration vs. glass replacement

 When considering yacht glass restoration services, it goes without saying that you should call in the help of a specialist business.
-Sean warned, “I have found that people try to remedy the situation themselves, either by applying acid or using home repair kits, even going as far as using steel wool or another type of abrasive, which simply damages the surface even more.
-Restoration is a job best left to the professionals.”
+Attempting to revive the glass by applying acid or using a home repair kit can damage the surface even more.
+Restoration is a service best fitted for a professional.

 Choosing the right yacht glass supplier